US Cash Products-Refinery outage boosts Midwest gasoline

 Prompt jet fuel was pegged at either side of 7.00 cents over, while kerosene was called 16.00/17.00 cents over.

-Cycle 2 Chicago gasoline rose 2.50 cents gallon to 2.25/1.25 cents under September RBOB gasoline futures while Group Three gasoline rose 0.75 cent to 1.75 cents under.
+Cycle 2 Chicago gasoline rose a cent a gallon to 3.50/3.00 cents under September RBOB gasoline futures while Group Three gasoline rose a half cent to 2.25/1.75 cents under.

 Ultra-low-sulfur diesel (ULSD) in Chicago was a quarter cent higher at 2.50/2.00 cents under September heating oil futures while Group Three ULSD was flat at 4.50/5.00 cents over.
-(Reporting by Selam Gebrekidan and Jeffrey Kerr in New York and Kristen Hays in Houston; editing by Jim Marshall and Sofina Mirza-Reid)
+(Reporting by Selam Gebrekidan and Jeffrey Kerr in New York and Kristen Hays in Houston; editing by Jim Marshall)